BASEBALL CARDS IN PACKS

 In 1981, Donruss broke Topps’ stranglehold by securing a license and producing the first competitive modern set in over 15 years.
 This ushered in an era of multi-company production that continues today.
 Companies utilize innovative designs, autograph and memorabilia cards to attract buyers.
 Insert cards with serial numbers and autographs of star players also became popular bonuses packed randomly.
 Technology has allowed for holograms, refractors and other enhanced production techniques.

-Read also: TOPPS BASEBALL CARDS ON EBAY
+Read also: CLAIRE BOUGHT 6 PACKS OF BASEBALL CARDS

 While packs are still purchased primarily by casual collectors looking for the next star player card, breaking boxes of unopened packs has become a specialty hobby.
 “Breakers” livestream the unboxing online and sell individual cards to dedicated collectors.
 Wax boxes from vintage eras still packed in shrink wrap can fetch thousands of dollars unopened due to the potential hit cards inside.